AuthMe/AuthMeReloaded/docs/config.md

         forceKickAfterRegister: false
         # Does AuthMe need to enforce a /login after a successful registration?
         forceLoginAfterRegister: false
+        # Show a graphical dialog UI for login/register instead of chat messages.
+        # Requires Minecraft 1.21.6+ on Spigot, or 1.21.11+ on Paper.
+        # On older server versions, this option is automatically ignored.
+        useDialogUi: true
     # Enable to display the welcome message (welcome.txt) after a login
     # You can use colors in this welcome.txt + some replaced strings:
     # {PLAYER}: player name, {ONLINE}: display number of online players,